Wil Johnson: Career

 In 2013, he appeared as a gangster in a film thriller called Life Outside.
 He also was a special guest DJ at a 'MonologueSlam' event (actors showcase) at 'The Green Carnation' cocktail lounge, Soho.

 In 2013, he also co-produced with Christian Ashaiku a film called Disorientated Generation (about a Nigerian man living in London).
 The film was partially funded by Enfield Council, with a small grant from UK Film Council.
 The film was originally shot in 2006.

 In 2016, Johnson was cast as the Earl of Kent in the Talawa Theatre Company and Royal Exchange Manchester co-production of King Lear.
 Johnson received praise for his performance, with The Guardian writing "giving depth to straight simplicity" and the Manchester Theatre Awards saying that "... wrongest servant Kent is played with passion and often with humour by Wil Johnson".

 In 2016, Johnson received the British Urban Film Festival honorary award from fellow actor Charles Venn for 30+ years outstanding contribution to film and television.
+Johnson played the role of Uncle Brod in the 2018 revival of Leave Taking by Winsome Pinnock at the Bush Theatre.

 He is an advocate of colour-blind casting in British television:

 There are a lot more black and Asian actors who the nation knows by name, which is fantastic [...]
 [Colour-blind casting] happens regularly in theatre, but in mainstream television it could be implemented a lot more.
 I'm tentative to use the word 'stereotyping', because a lot of the black roles emerging on television I wouldn't categorise as stereotypical: my role in Waking the Dead certainly wasn't.